sciencepal/Local_VSCode_Remote_GCE/README.md

 11. Open command palette and type Remote-SSH: Open Configuration File -> /home/$USER/.ssh/config (where $USER = your username)

-12. Paste the Host connection details in this file (copied from the second last cell of Colab in step 6) and save file
+12. Paste the Host connection details (copied from step 6) and save file

 13. Open command palette and type Remote-SSH: Connect To Host and select google_colab_ssh

 14. A new VSCode window should open up with google_colab_ssh as Remote Host

-15. Accept the fingerPrint prompt; when prompted, type in your password set previously in the Colab Notebook
+15. Accept the fingerPrint prompt; when prompted, type in your password set previously in step 4

 16. Go to extensions tab and click on the cloud button beside SSH:GOOGLE_COLAB_SSH - select extensions and install